nicholasung/DiscordEmoteBot/README.md

 - Probably suboptimal python practices, this was a quick one night python derusting project as well as for me to familiarize myself with the discord api

 ##
+# To Do
+- Address current issues
+- Pack into Docker

+##
 # Setup
 - Install Python3 and the following dependencies:
   - dotenv 1.0.0